 Open Studio Day – you’re invited!

-Following on from the success of last year’s inaugural Open Studio Day, we’d like to invite you along again this Easter Saturday 19th April 2025 to have a look around our very special space, meet the team, enjoy some refreshments and try some of our free taster sessions and introductions to yoga, Ayurveda, meditation, breath-work and much more!
+It’s that time of year!
+Join us again on Easter Saturday 4th April 2026 for our Open Studio Day to have a look around our very special space, meet the team, enjoy some refreshments and try some of our free taster sessions and introductions to yoga, Ayurveda, Tai-Chi, breath-work and much more!

 Doors open at 10am and the free 30 minute sessions start from 10:30am.
-Due to last year’s popularity and limited spaces in both studios, pre-booking is required.
+Due to the popularity of this event and limited spaces in both studios, pre-booking is required.

 How do I register for the free taster sessions?